-- Applicant track record and potential to establish, re-enter or progress their career in research relative to opportunity - The clear articulation of a research plan with high likelihood to deliver research outcomes - Suitability of the host's capability to support the Fellow (including cultural support and commitment to embedding Te Tiriti o Waitangi) throughout the Fellowship.
+- knowledge transfer activity, - entrepreneurial activity (where applicable) and, - giving effect to the Vision Mātauranga policy in their research and community (where applicable). - applicant track record and potential to establish, re-enter or progress their career in research relative to opportunity - the clear articulation of a research plan with high likelihood to deliver research outcomes - suitability of the host's capability to support the Fellow (including cultural support and pastoral care) throughout the Fellowship.